markusmoenig/Eldiron/docs/docs/builder_graph.md

 4. Apply the graph to matching map hosts.

 The Treasury should contain several clear templates rather than one script with dozens of unrelated controls.

+Published Treasury templates are indexed in `Eldiron-Treasury/index.json` under `builder_graphs`.
+Each entry points at a package folder containing `package.toml` metadata and a `graph.buildergraph` script.
+The Builder dock reads the index when the Treasury tab is opened, so metadata such as aliases, tags, target type, and description can be used for filtering without crawling the repository.

+Treasury templates can be applied directly.
+Use **Install** when you want to copy a Treasury template into the current project and edit it as a normal project Builder Graph.

 ## Materials